sonlazio/arm926-utils/README.md

 `. ./setenv.sh`

-If you wish to run the image anywhere else except in Qemu, you will probably have to edit the linker script _qemu.ld_ and properly adjust hte startup address (0x10000 for Qemu).
+If you wish to run the image anywhere else except in Qemu, you will probably have to edit the linker script _qemu.ld_ and adjust the startup address properly.

-To build the image with the test application, type _make_ or _make rebuild_.
+To build the image with the test application, just run _make_ or _make rebuild_.
-If the build procedure is successful, the image _image.bin_ will be ready to run.
+If the build process is successful, the image file _image.bin_ will be ready to boot.

 ##Run
 To run the target image in Qemu, enter the following command: